edsonmoretti/MikrotikAPIClient/README.md

-# routeros-api
+# Mikrotik API Client
 Client API for RouterOS/Mikrotik

 This class was originally written by Denis Basta and updated by several contributors.
 It aims to give a simple interface to the RouterOS API in PHP.

 Mikrotik Wiki page at http://wiki.mikrotik.com/wiki/API_PHP_class